Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230657-035759.png)

-### Creating Sensitivity Labels and Policies
+### Creating a Sensitivity Label
 Use `New-Label` to create a new sensitivity label.
-However, this command requires three parameters, `Name`, `DisplayName`, and `Tooltip`.
+This command requires three parameters, `Name`, `DisplayName`, and `Tooltip`.
 When needing to create new labels quickly, such as in a test environment, you may use the following command to create a new label with only specifying the `DisplayName` property.
 ```powershell
 function New-PvLabel {
     param(